- Give Now

 - News & Events

 A Glimpse of Campus Life in the Early 21st Century

-To commemorate the times during this historic renovation of Lincoln Hall, a time capsule is scheduled to be installed in spring 2013, with the intent of it being reopened in 50 years.
+To commemorate the times during this historic renovation of Lincoln Hall, a time capsule was installed on August 16, 2013, with the intent of it being reopened in 50 years.
 The capsule was sealed at the Lincoln Hall Open House on October 27, 2012.
 Here are the items that are included:

 The Original i>clicker

 Since it was invented in 2003 by physicists at the University of Illinois, the i>clicker has added a new dimension to classroom learning.
 There are currently more than 2 million in use by students and instructors across North America, including many classes at the U of I. This is the first model, with a price tag of $31.80.
 (Donated with a note by inventors Timothy Stelzer, Mats Selen, and Gary Gladding in the Department of Physics.)

 A Groundbreaking Novel and a Medal